Dunkin’ Coffee Roll

 Glaze

-Sugar, Water, Maltodextrin, Corn Starch, Mono and Diglycerides, Citric Acid, Agar, Cellulose Gum, Potassium Sorbate (preservative), and Artificial Flavor.
+Sugar, Water, Maltodextrin, Corn Starch, Mono and Diglycerides, Citric Acid, Agar, Cellulose Gum, Potassium Sorbate, and Artificial Flavor.

-Maltodextrin is a class of processed polysaccharides (which are carbohydrates) derived from rice, wheat, corn or potato starch.
+Maltodextrin is a class of processed polysaccharides (carbohydrates) derived from rice, wheat, corn or potato starch.
 The manufactured powder is used in a variety of foods to improve flavor, as a thickener, and to increase shelf life.

-As a thickening agent, you will find maltodextrin in puddings, frostings, pastries, candies, sauces, salad dressings, and other packaged or processed foods.
+The additive is commonly used as a thickening agent in puddings, frostings, pastries, candies, sauces, salad dressings, and other processed foods.

 Allergens